Frequently Asked Questions

 Will other people know I’m using the counseling services?

 All communication exchanged in the Counseling Center is confidential.
-Because information is confidential, in order to release information from a session or test, a client must provide written permission.
+Because information is confidential, in order to release information from a session or n assessment, a client must provide written permission.
 The exceptions to this policy include: if information relates to clear and imminent danger to an individual (client or others), if state law mandates reporting of information (threats of violence, abuse or neglect to children or a vulnerable adult population, violence between domestic partners), or if information is requested by court order.

 What is the difference between individual and group counseling?